Eve-positional languages: putting order into B\"uchi automata: Proof of

-Therefore, $\Lang(A)$ is indeed an "ordered Büchi language", and the corresponding "ordered Büchi automaton" as state set $\Q$, of size at most $kn$ -- being a tree with at most $n$ leaves and of depth $k$.
+Therefore, $\Lang(A)$ is indeed an "ordered Büchi language", and the corresponding "ordered Büchi automaton" has state set $\Q$, of size at most $kn$ -- being a tree with at most $n$ leaves and of depth $k$.